How to buy Electronic Arts (EA) shares in Australia

 Electronic Arts's EBITDA

-Electronic Arts's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$1.2 billion.
+Electronic Arts's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$1.9 billion (£1.5 billion).

-The EBITDA is a measure of a Electronic Arts's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Electronic Arts's overall financial performance and is widely used to measure stock profitability.

 Electronic Arts financials